plugd-in/react-file-storage/README.md

 ## Development Goals
 Create a straighforward interface for web storage, including user accounts, and file names w/ unique file ids (allow non-unique file names).

+## Additional Notes
+* Goal for learning met.
+* Not suitable for production environments or the open web.